What Is Cytoreduction Surgery With HIPEC?

 Although only a small fraction of patients report some form of surgery-related illness, it is important to be aware of potential complications associated with the procedure.

-Side effects of cytoreductive surgery and HIPEC include:
+Potential side effects of cytoreductive surgery and HIPEC include:

 - Bleeding and bruising easily